- Timing is Everything

 8. Attend training/orientation for services that require it.

-- New Freshmen Admitted to UW-Madison for the Fall Semester: You can obtain your training at the McBurney Orientation and Training for Freshmen and Parents.
+- New Freshmen Admitted to UW-Madison for the Fall Semester: You can obtain your training at the McBurney Orientation and Service Training (MOST) Program for Freshmen and Parents.
 If you are unable to participate, please contact the main desk to RSVP for one of the scheduled group training times.

 - Current Students, Transfers, New Graduate and Professional Students: Contact the main desk to RSVP for one of the scheduled group training times.